Azure/iot-edge-v1/samples/nodejs_simple_sample/README.md

 # How-To Enable Node JS Module Development
-This document describes how to prepare your development environment to use the *Microsoft Azure IoT Gateway SDK* for Node JS module development.
+This document describes how to prepare your development environment to use *Azure IoT Edge* for Node JS module development.

 ## Prerequisites
 - Install [Node.js](https://nodejs.org/)